selvintuscano/selvintuscano/README.md

 ## About Me

-Always eager to learn and grow, I believe in building a better world together.
-I am passionate about data visualization and actively working on projects in this field.
+Driven by the desire to learn and contribute.
+My current focus is on honing my skills in machine learning and acquiring the essential statistical knowledge required for effective machine learning applications.

-- 🌱 Currently learning Tableau.
+- 🌱 Currently immersed in the world of machine learning.
-- 🔭 Working on Data Visualization projects.
+- 🔭 Actively working on data visualization projects.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=selvintuscano" alt="Selvintuscano" /> </p>